GideonLeGrange/mikrotik-java/README.md

 ## Reading data

-A simple example that returns a result: Print all interfaces.
+A simple example that returns a result - Print all interfaces:

 ```java